jmstanto/eqvtesting/README.md

 # eqvtesting
-Companion R package for "Evaluating Equivalence and Confirming the Null in the Organizational Sciences" (2021, Organizational Research Methods
+Companion R package for "Evaluating Equivalence and Confirming the Null in the Organizational Sciences" (2021)

 Testing and rejecting the null hypothesis is a routine part of quantitative research, but relatively few  researchers prepare for
 *confirming* the null or, similarly, testing a hypothesis of equivalence (e.g., that two group means are practically identical).
 There are several